Frequency

 Causes

-Eight proteins associated with Fanconi anemia group together to form a complex known as the FA core complex.
+Eight proteins associated with Fanconi anemia group together to form part of a complex known as the FA core complex.
 The FA core complex activates two proteins, called FANCD2 and FANCI.
 The activation of these two proteins brings DNA repair proteins to the area of the ICL so the cross-link can be removed and DNA replication can continue.

-Eighty to 90 percent of cases of Fanconi anemia are due to mutations in one of three genes, FANCA, FANCC, and FANCG.
+Eighty to 90 percent of cases of Fanconi anemia are due to variants in one of three genes: FANCA, FANCC, and FANCG.
 These genes provide instructions for producing components of the FA core complex.
-Mutations in any of the many genes associated with the FA core complex will cause the complex to be nonfunctional and disrupt the entire FA pathway.
+Variants in any of the genes associated with the FA core complex prevent the complex from functioning properly and disrupt the FA pathway.
 As a result, DNA damage is not repaired efficiently and ICLs build up over time.
-The ICLs stall DNA replication, ultimately resulting in either abnormal cell death due to an inability make new DNA molecules or uncontrolled cell growth due to a lack of DNA repair processes.
-Cells that divide quickly, such as bone marrow cells and cells of the developing fetus, are particularly affected.
-The death of these cells results in the decrease in blood cells and the physical abnormalities characteristic of Fanconi anemia.
-When the buildup of errors in DNA leads to uncontrolled cell growth, affected individuals can develop acute myeloid leukemia or other cancers.
+The ICLs impair DNA replication, which leads to either abnormal cell death due to an inability to make new DNA molecules or uncontrolled cell growth due to a lack of DNA repair.

 Inheritance

-Fanconi anemia is most often inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+Fanconi anemia is typically inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition

-• FA
+- FA

-• Fanconi hypoplastic anemia
+- Fanconi hypoplastic anemia

-• Fanconi pancytopenia
+- Fanconi pancytopenia

-• Fanconi panmyelopathy
+- Fanconi panmyelopathy

 Additional Information & Resources